sourcemeta/jsonschema/docs/test.markdown

 **If you want to validate that a schema adheres to its metaschema, use the [`metaschema`](./metaschema.markdown) command instead.**

+Pass `--json` to output results in [CTRF (Common Test Report Format)](https://ctrf.io), a standardized JSON format for test results that integrates with CI/CD tools and test result dashboards.

 Writing tests
 -------------